Problems accessing web pages and general browser maintenance

 - Close the browser and re-open.

 Note: Students can preform clearing browser cached data to reset corrupt Google Meets links and other issues that may occur with browsing.
-Why clear the browser?
+Students are not able to remove the first two boxes; browsed pages or download history, enter a help ticket for assistance to clear these options for students.

 Since cache is a folder stored inside computer, huge collection of data may run you out of disk space and slow down your device.
 Clearing cache clears significant amount of data from the browser memory.